 To help protect your brand you should also consider registering different variations of your domain.

 If you currently have a .co.uk domain why not see if the .com is still available?

 LOOK AT KEYWORDS

 Look at keywords that define what you do.
-Lets go back to Pete and his window repair company.
-He brainstorms a few ideas around the keywords he would use to describe his business and also decides to register quickwindows.co.uk as well.
+Lets go back to Kate and her cake company.
+She brainstorms a few ideas around the keywords he would use to describe his business and also decides to register katescelebrationcakes.co.uk as well.

-If you’ve already got an idea of the domain you would like or don’t know where to start, just get in touch and we can help on your new online journey.
+If you’ve already got an idea of the domain you would like or don’t know where to start, just get in touch and I can help guide you on your new online journey.